A few things about the Center for Peacebuilding

 Timka Omanovic is a master of Bosnian language and literature and a professor of history.
 She is employed at the Public School in Vrhpolje Primary School Sanski Most.

 She has been a volunteer at the Center for Peacebuilding since 2006.
-She is a trainer of nonviolent conflict resolution and has conducted a series of workshops with children in elementary school and adults on the topic.
+She is a trainer of nonviolent conflict resolution and has conducted a series of workshops with children in elementary schools and with adults on this topic.

 Since 2018, she has been working on the project “History and memory as a basis for social reconciliation in BiH” as workshop leader and mentor for other workshop leaders.
 As part of the Peace Camp of 2019, she was the fieldwork manager at our Peace Farm.